 I always travel with my important items (laptops, hard drives, passports, etc.) in the cabin.
-Truthfully, I prefer to fly with a carry-on suitcase whenever possible, to decrease the risk of lost bags and make the flight process more seamless.
+Truthfully, I prefer to fly with a carry-on suitcase whenever possible.
+It decreases the risk of lost bags and makes the flight process more seamless.
 But for longer trips, there are times when a checked bag is a necessity.
-Knowing what to do in case that bag gets lost is also a necessity—in my experience, it’s only happened when I needed my bag the most (I was on my way to a funeral).
+Knowing what to do in case that bag gets lost is also a necessity.
+In my experience, this travel problem has only happened when I needed my bag the most.

-Most airlines will have an official claim policy for lost bags, so if you’re checking things with high value, investigate that policy before your bag goes in.
-You’re generally allowed a “reasonable expenses” stipend for every day your bag is missing—be firm with the airline about that, and cross-reference the Department of Transportation when you need to!
-It also helps to be able to itemize what you had in there, so if you’re packing in a blind frenzy, remember to take two seconds to quickly inventory the contents of your bag before you pull that zipper closed.
+Most airlines will have an official claim policy for lost bags.
+If you’re checking things with high value, investigate that policy before your bag goes in.
+You’re generally allowed a “reasonable expenses” stipend for every day your bag is missing.
+Be firm with the airline about that, and cross-reference the Department of Transportation when you need to!
+It also helps to be able to itemize what you had in there.
+If you’re packing in a blind frenzy, remember to take two seconds to quickly inventory the contents of your bag before you pull that zipper closed.

 4. Unaccomodating Accommodation

-The first step to dealing with this situation is to go directly to the front desk (find a manager if possible) and complain in a calm and professional tone.
+The first step to dealing with these kinds of travel problems is to go directly to the front desk.
+Find a manager if possible and complain in a calm and professional tone.
 If there’s something good to say, say it—you want to give the impression of being fair.
 In most cases, the hotel should listen and then find a solution (for example, moving you to a better room, offering compensation, etc.).
-Don’t hesitate to escalate if you need to, but try to avoid yelling or aggressive behavior; it rarely works the way you want it to.
+Don’t hesitate to escalate if you need to, but try to avoid yelling or aggressive behavior.
+It rarely works the way you want it to.
 Definitely remind them of the power of an internet review.

 If being a reasonable person is getting you nowhere, you may just need to cut your losses and find a new hotel.
 It’s not worth your time, energy, or trip to try to squeeze service out of a place that won’t give it to you.